Point Lake Project

 Stakeholder Engagement

-Burgundy Diamonds has collaborated and engaged with local communities and regulators to earn support and develop a plan to extend the mine life at Ekati and continue to provide benefits to the North through the Point Lake Project.
-Burgundy Diamonds is committed to executing the Point Lake Project in the most environmentally responsible and sustainable way and working with communities and regulators to ensure that all questions and potential concerns are addressed.
+Burgundy has collaborated and engaged with local communities and regulators to earn supports to extend Ekati’s mine life, while continuing to provide benefits to the North, through the Point Lake Project.
+Burgundy is committed to executing the project in the most environmentally responsible and sustainable way, and continuing to work with communities and regulators to ensure that all questions and potential concerns are addressed.

 Wildlife Effects Monitoring Program

-Burgundy Diamonds continues to protect the wildlife through its Wildlife Effects Monitoring Program.
+Burgundy continues to mitigate the impacts to wildlife through its Wildlife Effects Monitoring Program.
 Traditional Knowledge holders have shared important information about caribou in the area and the relationship with the surrounding environment, which has been incorporated into our wildlife management programs.
 Behavioral surveys of groups of caribou, as well as focal surveys on individual caribou, are taken throughout the year near the mine.
-Surveys indicate that caribou near the mine spend most of their time feeding or bedded.
-At Point Lake, caribou movement is monitored in the work area, even throughout the break in dewatering over the winter.
+At Point Lake, caribou movement is monitored in the work area.
 Presently, caribou movement through the area has been undisturbed and caribou continue to pass over the Lac du Sauvage Road.
-Burgundy Diamonds’ Caribou Road Mitigation Plan guides mitigation and monitoring when caribou are in proximity to the mine and near roads, including reduced speed limits and road closure triggers.
+Burgundy’ Caribou Road Mitigation Plan will be developed to guide mitigation and monitoring when caribou are in proximity to the mine and near roads, including reduced speed limits and road closure triggers.
 Motion triggered cameras are placed along active haul roads to help assess road permeability to caribou movement and evaluate the usage of the constructed caribou crossing ramps.